Skip to Content

 4. The thesis must demonstrate the candidate's ability to carry out independent research, which must make a significant contribution to knowledge and understanding of a field of study.
 The thesis shall be a cohesive and integrated report of the candidate's supervised work and may consist of several studies or cases, and will include the candidate's published or unpublished material or a combination of both.

-5. Theses based upon publications must have an appropriate introduction, including research objectives, and a comprehensive conclusion which clearly identifies the original contribution to knowledge of the subject with which it deals.
+5. Theses with publications must have an appropriate introduction, including research objectives, and a comprehensive conclusion which clearly identifies the original contribution to knowledge of the subject with which it deals.
 The thesis must work as an integrated whole, and linking sections may also be used to this end.

 6. Candidates submitting a thesis in the creative and performing arts shall prepare a presentation which consists of creative component and exegesis.
 The creative works and/or performance should take a form appropriate to the discipline.